DevOlabode/AI-environmental-impact-analyzer/README.md

    - Use the form to manually enter product details
    - Upload a receipt image for automatic data extraction
    - Use voice input for quick data entry
-3. **View Analysis**: See detailed environmental impact reports with sustainability scores.
+3. **View Analysis**: See detailed environmental impact reports with sustainability scores and AI-recommended eco-friendly alternatives.
 4. **Manage Products**: Edit, delete, or compare your saved products.
 5. **Favorites**: Star products from the list or detail view, and access them quickly via the 'Favourites' link in the user menu.
 6. **Dashboard**: Monitor your environmental impact trends and insights.